MelonKony/millmint/site/factbook/bulletin/ludic-productivity.md

 * Understanding its specifics helps illustrate the motivations and characteristics of the Vekllei worker, and why their society continues to function in a social economy.
 {{</note>}}

 Work in {{<link/vekllei>}} -- in fact, most factors of life in Vekllei -- is characterised by *play*.
 Play is a distinguishing characteristic of social creatures and it is all around us, even if we might not recognise it as such.
-It is not idealism or altruism; it is intuitive to all of us, and like other basic social motivations does not need to be taught or conceptualised.
+It is not idealism or altruism; it is intuitive to every person, and like other basic social motivations does not need to be taught or conceptualised.
 We play for entertainment, gratification and fun.
 Vekllei people work for entertainment, gratification and fun.

 Yet bricks are still moved; the rubbish is collected; teachers show up in classrooms and clerks are at their desks.
 They produce forms of value for their country; physical labour, services, and yes, money-value.
 In this article we'll look at ludic productivity in Vekllei, its features, and how it informs the character of Vekllei society.